-Method 1: Use the default certificate auto-generated by the Network Management Card or networkenabled device (2048-bit).

-Note: AOS v6.4.0 and higher use a SHA-2 signature algorithm.

-- Method 2: Use the NMC Security Wizard CLI utility to create a CA certificate and a server certificate. - Method 3: Use the NMC Security Wizard CLI utility to create a certificate-signing request to be signed by the root certificate of an external Certificate Authority and to create a server certificate.
+- Method 1: Use the default certificate auto-generated by the Network Management Card or networkenabled device (ECDSA P-256-bit). - Note: AOS 1.1.0.16 and higher use a SHA-2 signature algorithm. - Method 2: Use the NMC Security Wizard CLI utility to create a CA certificate and a server certificate. - Method 3: Use the NMC Security Wizard CLI utility to create a certificate-signing request to be signed by the root certificate of an external Certificate Authority and to create a server certificate.
 Note: You can also use Method 3 if your company or agency operates its own Certificate Authority.

 Use the NMC Security Wizard CLI utility in the same way, but use your own Certificate Authority in place of a commercial Certificate Authority.